What Is Casual Dating?

 Casual dating is more common among young people, like college students.
 This is because, with the pressures that are put upon them by their schooling coupled with their younger age, college students often do not date with the intention of finding their future spouse.

-This is also the time in a young person's life when s/he may be more willing to experiment and try out relationships that are wild and thrilling, rather than settling down with someone who might be a more suitable match.
+This is also the time in a young person's life when they may be more willing to experiment and try out relationships that are wild and thrilling, rather than settling down with someone who might be a more suitable match.

 It is not uncommon for young people to test life's boundaries and, in the process, discover who they are.
 In fact, this is often a healthy aspect of development.